Karyn Youso

 Profession(s)

-I help families pursue low-conflict divorce.
+I help families plan for and practice low-conflict divorce.

-<br>It is always a lot more difficult to get divorced than to get married.
+It is always a lot more difficult to get divorced than to get married.
 Divorce can be complicated by feelings of anger, failure, resentment, and guilt.
 All those emotions converge during the divorce process, leading otherwise reasonable people to act unreasonably.

 License(s): State Bar of Wisconsin ~State Bar of Illinois